JingchengLi/swapdb/README.md

 * cache

-swapdb support LFU based heat statistics, hot keys are kept in redis，so you can use swapdb as cache, which has the same performance as redis when access hot keys.
+SwapDB support LFU based heat statistics, hot keys are kept in redis，so you can use SwapDB as cache, which has the same performance as redis when access hot keys.

 * High capacity redis-like KV storage